 As you can see,the copyright message reads "Gordon Murray,Medallion 1972.Made in England".

-"Medallion" being the same people as Medallion Press,who produced the TV Lotto and TV Dominoes sets.
+"Medallion" as in Medallion Press,who also produced the TV Lotto and TV Dominoes sets.

 Although I've yet to establish whether they were a subsiduary of Pleasure Products,or it was the other way round.

 Rather disappointingly,every plate has exactly the same design,with blank undersides.